To build a new tactic, one can use the tactic

 datatype priority = Primary | Secondary

-The main goals of interest are considered Primary
+The main goals of interest are considered Primary, while typing

 val introRaw : IntroPattern.ipattern list -> tactic